rnoth/lib/README.md

 - `vec_concat(void *vector, void *array, size_t length)`

-	- array should be an array of the same type as the vector length should be the length of the array in bytes, not units of the type ('concat'ing an array of five ints would have length == 20, not 5
+	- array should be an array of the same type as the vector

+	- length is the length of the array in type-units, not bytes (`concat'ing an array of five ints, length would be `5', not `20')

 	- return 0 on succes, `ENOMEM` when out of memory